amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 ## [1] "Column count before cutoff: 4639"
 ```
 <BR><BR>
 The data is cleaned up and ready to go.
-Let's see how well it performs withough any **PCA** transformation.
+Let's see how well it performs without any **PCA** transformation.
 We bind the labels (response/outcome variables) to the set:

 ```r
 dfEvaluate <- cbind(as.data.frame(sapply(gisette_nzv, as.numeric)),